-spam is Internet slang for unsolicited email, primarily unsolicited commercial email (UCE).
-The use of the term "spam" (a trademarked Hormel meat product) is supposedly derived from a Monty Python sketch in which Spam is included in every dish offered at a restaurant.
+Spam is Internet slang for unsolicited email, primarily unsolicited commercial email (UCE).
+The use of the term "spam"—a trademarked Hormel meat product—is supposedly derived from a Monty Python sketch in which Spam is included in every dish offered at a restaurant.

 Spam is rarely sent directly by a company advertising itself.
 It's usually sent by a "spammer," a company in the business of distributing unsolicited email.
 An advertiser enters into an agreement with a spammer, who generates email advertisements to a group of unsuspecting recipients.
 The cost of spam is far less than postal bulk mailings.
 An advertiser could spam 10,000 recipients for under $100 versus several thousand dollars for a postal mailing.

-To protect against harvesters of email addresses, some websites use software that "poisons" the harvester -- for example, generating bogus email addresses or directing the harvester to a nonexistent site.
+To protect against harvesters of email addresses, some websites use software that "poisons" the harvester—for example, generating bogus email addresses or directing the harvester to a nonexistent site.
 The use of poisoners, filters, and blocking software can be costly and creates an escalating cat and mouse game as spammers attempt to circumvent each new round of anti-spam software.

 Every ISP pays for the right to operate on the Internet by purchasing bandwidth, the "space" it uses to transmit over the Internet.
 As the volume of spam directed through an ISP increases, the bandwidth becomes crowded, often slowing down the user's Internet access.
 To counter this, the ISP must pay for filtering software (which can also slow access) or pay to increase the amount of bandwidth.
 In both cases the expense is often passed along to subscribers.
-To get an idea of how much bandwidth is consumed by spam, America Online estimated that one-third of the 30 million daily email messages it transfers is spam.

 You've probably noticed that much of the spam you receive involves deceptive practices.
 For example, spam for X-rated sites may be disguised with a personal subject header ("How come you didn't write back?" or "Here's my new email address") or even as anti-spam ("We can help remove you from spam lists!").
-And you've no doubt noticed that a lot of the spam that comes your way is attempting to perpetuate some sort of scam -- pyramid schemes, bogus stock offerings, pirated software, and quack health remedies.
+And you've no doubt noticed that a lot of the spam that comes your way is attempting to perpetuate some sort of scam—pyramid schemes, bogus stock offerings, pirated software, and quack health remedies.

 Some spam allows you to request that your email address be removed from the spammer's list, but consumer groups caution that when you respond to a spam email, you verify to the sender that your email account is active.
-This may result in your receiving even more spam.
-A 2002 Federal Trade Commission (FTC) study found that more than half the time, responding to a "remove me" option resulted in either no change or more spam.
+This might result in your receiving even more spam.
+A Federal Trade Commission (FTC) study found that more than half the time, responding to a "remove me" option resulted in either no change or more spam.

-Before the federal CAN-SPAM Act was enacted, some 35 states had enacted anti-spam legislation.
+Before the federal CAN-SPAM Act was enacted, some states had enacted anti-spam legislation.
 The Act supersedes state laws that expressly regulate the use of email to send commercial messages, except to the extent that they prohibit falsity or deception in the message or an attachment.
 The Act may be enforced by the FTC, state attorneys general, and ISPs.